andela-sjames/Bookmeapi/README.md

-####  Project built to demonstrate the power of Python/Django used with various technology.
+####  This project is built to demonstrate the power of Python/Django and how it can be combined/used with other technologies...

 Django was invented to meet fast-moving newsroom deadlines, while satisfying the tough requirements of experienced Web developers. [reference](https://www.djangoproject.com/start/overview/)